kvinehout/registration_2p_barseq/README.md

 # About The Project:

     This code combines 2D images from fluorescence microscopy into a 3D volume.
     This involves ridgid transforms to stich together overlapping images and affine registration to combine physical non-overlapping slices.
     This can also be used to copy the resgitration transforms from one channel to another imaging channel.
 This outputs the registraation files, the registreed data as a numpy array and images of the raw and feature map registered.
+    There are four main parts: 1) Denoise, 2) registraion within optical slice, 3) stiching images along X and Y together, and 4) aligning physical Z slices together.

 #### Preprocessing: Denoise